JDStraughan/jdstraughan.github.io/_posts/2013-07-01-neo4j-or-how-I-learned-to-stop-worrying-and-love-the-graph.md

 While these examples are fairly simple, the larger the dataset becomes, the more complex queries you can make.
 There are also methods to help you find things like the shortest path between nodes, etc.

 You can [try cypher live on real data](http://www.neo4j.org/learn/try) via the neo4j website.
 The web interface is very nice for playing with existing datasets, or creating your own.

+###Beyond Bob and Alice

+Looking at social graphs with Bob and Alice is fun and all, but the real world is a bit more interesting that 2 folks and a chess club.
+To really our hands dirty using graphs, lets explore something a bit more real.

 ###Conclusion